AlecAivazis/survey/README.md

 ## Changing the Icons

-Changing the icons and their color/format can be done by passing the `WithIcons` option:
+Changing the icons and their color/format can be done by passing the `WithIcons` option.
+The format follows the patterns outlined [here](https://github.com/mgutz/ansi#style-format).:

 ```golang
 import (